(Abandoned Nazi/Soviet Military Hospital)(Liegnitz "Lazarett Siegeshöhe")

 Status: Former Nazi Military Hospital; Former Soviet Military Hospital; Abandoned

-The first given is 1929 before the Nazis even came to power; the second 1937 two years before the Nazi invasion of Poland and its highly doubtful the Nazis could have built a hospital in Polish sovereign territory – saying what “we’re going to built this hospital for when we invade in 2 years”.
+The first date given is 1929 before the Nazis even came to power; the second 1937 two years before the Nazi invasion of Poland and its highly doubtful the Nazis could have built a hospital in Polish sovereign territory – saying what “we’re going to built this hospital for when we invade in 2 years”.

 It was built to accommodate 650 patients and used for causalities related to their invasion of Poland and then in 1941+ for the invasion of – and then retreat from - the Soviet Union.
 There are rumours of experiments on humans during this period which is possible but has never been proven.